rkoshak/sensorReporter/README.md

 path.

 # Configuration
-The configuration file contains one or more Sensor sections which specify thier Type, the MQTT/REST destination to report or subscribe to, reporting type (MQTT or REST), sensor and actuator specific info (e.g. pin, BT address, etc.).
+The configuration file contains one or more Sensor and/or Actuator sections which specify thier Type, the connection to report or subscribe to, path on the connection to report to (e.g. MQTT Topic or REST URL), sensor and actuator specific info (e.g. pin, BT address, etc.).

-The Logging section allows one to specify where the scripts log file is saved, its max size, and maximum number of old log files to save.
+The Connection sections contain the parameters for the connections sensorReporter communicates through.
+Currently there are two supported connections, REST and MQTT.

 The REST section is where one specifies the biggining portion of the URL for the REST API.